KomodoPlatform/Documentation.rst.old/docs/source/komodo/test-chains.rst

 Block reward decreases by 25% every 100000 blocks

-Block reward ends at block 1000000 fac_end
+Block reward ends at block 1000000

-1% POS, 99% POW
+Chain adjusts difficulty so 1% of blocks are proof of stake, 99% proof of work.

 The pubkey address receives an additional 0.5% of the block reward for each mined block.
 For example, before the first halving, the pubkey address will receive 5 coins(0.5% of 1000 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive an additional 3.75 coins.(0.5% of 750 block reward)
+After the first halving, the pubkey address will receive 3.75 coins for every mined block.(0.5% of 750 block reward)
 Pubkey address receives an additional 0.5% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 0.5 coin are created and sent to the pubkey address.
-This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block. ac_perc chains are currently incompatible with z-nomp.
-The coinbase transaction vout type must be pubkey as opposed to pubkeyhash.
+This includes the additional verification transaction in POS blocks, meaning the pubkey address receives more coins for every POS block.
+``ac_perc`` chains are currently incompatible with z-nomp.
+The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.